Learning Organization

 - Experimentation with new approaches

-- Learning from others’ best practices
+- Learning from past experience and from others’ best practices

-- Transferring knowledge efficiently
+- Transferring knowledge efficiently across levels

-Knowledge Creation and Conversion
+Knowledge Creation

-The Five Disciplines Integration
+The Five Disciplines

 The learning organization emerges when five disciplines work together: Systems-Thinking (integrating discipline), Personal-Mastery (individual foundation), Mental-Models (surfacing assumptions), Shared-Vision (common purpose), and Team-Learning (collective intelligence).
-Systems thinking serves as the cornerstone integrating all others into a coherent approach.

 Related Concepts